MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Financial dimensions are configured and maintained in Dynamics 365 Finance, but they can be specified on transactions in Supply Chain Management, Human Resources, Project Operations, and Commerce.

-### Financial reporting

-Financial reporting involves the preparation and presentation of an organization's financial information, including income statements, balance sheets, and cash flow statements, typically following accounting standards and regulatory requirements.

 ### Financial periods

 Financial periods represent specific time intervals, such as months or quarters, in which financial transactions are recorded.
 The opening and closing of financial periods are managed to ensure accurate reporting.
 You can define an unlimited number of fiscal calendars in Dynamics 365 Finance and a fiscal calendar can be used by a single ledger or shared by multiple ledgers.